steveblue/architect/README.md

 - query project for lazyloaded modules
 - find dependencies for each module
 - pull shared dependencies into vendor chunk
-- load unique dependencies into module chunk(s)
+- pull unique dependencies into module chunk(s)
 - write .conf file that configures closure compiler to bundle chunks
 - run compiler.jar application to optimize project